 In a real boiler, things would be much more complicated because the goal of the boiler is to extract every possible bit of heat from the burning fuel to improve efficiency.

-For more information on steam engines and all sorts of other engines, check out the links on the next page.
+For more information on steam engines and all sorts of other engines, check out the links below.